uniflow-io/uniflow/docs/docs/concepts.md

 pattern in functional programming presents a program, or its part, as a pipeline of functions : output of one function is an input for another.

-A rail is then a representation of the program.
+A Rail is then a representation of the Flows that will be executed.

+## What is a Program ?

+A Program is globally use for naming and identifying a Rail and it's Flows.
+As a shortcut, we when talking about Flows, we are talking about Programs.

 ## What is a Client ?

-A client is a running a program that depends on it's environment.
-It must implement it's own rail logic and link to uniflow.
+A Client is a running a Program that depends on it's environment.
+It must implement it's own Rail logic and link to Uniflow.

 ## What is a Bridge ?

-A bridge is a part of implementation of the environment that will be linked to the flow bottom layer.
+A Bridge is a part of implementation of the environment that will be linked to the Flow bottom layer.